 Senior Level // Rights Department

-A Rights Director is responsible for selling books to lots of different publishers around the world to publish them in into different languages, including American English for sale in different countries.
+A Rights Director is responsible for selling books to lots of different publishers around the world to publish them into different languages, including American English for sale in different countries.
 They spend much of their time selling and making deals with publishers to make as much money as possible for the publishing company and the author of the book.

 A Rights Director has to communicate with lots of different people in the publishing company as well as with the author and their literary agent.
 Rights Directors get to travel a lot – they are often visiting different countries to attend book fairs and meet with other publishers.